mcastellin/chaostoolkit-terraform/README.md

       module: chaosterraform.control
 ```

-> When both options are supplied **configuration parameters supplied via the experiment configuration will
+> When both options are provided **configuration parameters supplied via the experiment configuration will
 > be used**.